Last updated on July 23rd, 2021 at 06:08 am

 This is what I learned from traveling solo for the first time:

-2. Know valuable information when you are traveling.
-Write down numbers and addresses especially, if you are solo.
+Write numbers and addresses down especially if you are solo.

 If you made it to the end comment, “🤯” below.